August 31, 2009: CRO’s ‘August by the Numbers’

 $80: The cheapest coin we bought this month (no, it wasn’t the same coin as above).

 2: Number of Albany Church Pennies we handled (representing about 10% of the extant population).

 276 Yards: Longest drive I hit this month.

 1: Number of coins we rejected because they were fake.

 7: Number of different auction houses (worldwide) at which we bid on numismatic items.

-2 Days: Stunningly short time it took for a Registered Mail package to get from NJ to CT.
+2 Days: Stunningly short time it took for a Registered Mail package to get from MA to CT.

-5: Hours I spent working on coin related activites on my anniversary (a Sunday).
+5: Hours I spent working on coin related activities on my anniversary (a Sunday).